Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Routing customer calls: This is especially useful when a company has clear functional lines (e.g., sales, billing, and support) and callers already know which line they want to link up with.
 Think “Press 1 for Sales.
 Press 2 for Billing.”
 It can be as straightforward as that.

-• Managing predictable call routing: Instead of having a human receptionist type up the same handoff multiple times a day, auto attendants can handle these incoming calls.
+• Managing predictable call routing: Instead of having a human receptionist type up the same handoff multiple times a day, auto attendants can be used for handling incoming calls.
 They manage the initial sorting (without the fatigue).

 • Helping small businesses with limited staffing: When there’s no one manning the front desk, auto attendants can prevent calls from going unanswered.
-This is also true for after-hours coverage.
-Instead of callers reaching voicemail, an auto attendant can route urgent calls immediately or get enough details to ensure a follow-up the next day.
+This reduces workload for employees who would otherwise have to cover the front desk or phones, especially after hours.
+Instead of callers reaching voicemail, an auto attendant can route urgent calls immediately, get enough details, or capture a message to ensure a follow-up the next day.

 • Dispersing informational requests accurately: Queries such as confirmation of business hours or contact information don’t require judgment or empathy.
 Automating them frees up the human staff for other tasks that require their skills.